Dragon’s Dogma 2 vs The Elder Scrolls IV: Oblivion Remastered

 Pick Dragon’s Dogma 2 if

-- You loved the original Dragon's Dogma's pawn system
+- You loved the original’s pawn system and want a polished sequel.

-- You enjoy class variety and complex character builds
+- You enjoy class variety with multiple vocations and hybrid options.

 Pick The Elder Scrolls IV: Oblivion Remastered if